coders-school/stl/01-containers/01-sequence-containers/03-list.md

 * <!-- .element: class="fragment fade-in" --> Elements are scattered around memory (cache-unfriendly)
 * <!-- .element: class="fragment fade-in" --> Each element (node) has a pointer to the previous and the next element (mind the memory consumption)
-* <!-- .element:  class="fragment fade-in" --> Adding a new element is easy.
+* <!-- .element:  class="fragment fade-in" --> Adding a new element is cheap.
 The necessary memory for the node is allocated and proper pointers (next/prev) are set.
 * <!-- .element: class="fragment fade-in" --> Deleting an element is fast, the allocated memory is freed and neighboring nodes have their pointers changed
 * <!-- .element: class="fragment fade-in" --> Searching for a node (e.g. to remove or insert a new element after it) is expensive.
 We have to iterate through all the nodes one by one until we find the wanted one (even if we know exactly that it is e.g. the 40th element in the list)
 * <!-- .element: class="fragment fade-in" --> Iterators are not invalidated after each insertion or deletion